prosimpleee/data_engineering_/ssis_integration_services/README.md

-**SSIS Integration Services**
+# SSIS Integration Services

-With the help of SSIS, I created a process for uploading data (in the form of packages) from OLTP to my data model.
+With the help of SSIS, I created a process for uploading data (in the form of packages) from OLTP to my data model, path: (data_engineering_/schemes/part_version_scheme.png).